buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 A keyboard that supports LGBT+ rights.
 </p>

 That was surprisingly easy to do, I was expecting much more of a fight...
+It even supports saving the effects and their settings to EEPROM out of the box!

 ### Wrapping Up

 So, to wrap up this behemoth of a blog post, should you make your own custom keyboard PCB?

 Here are good reasons to do so:
-* If you've never done it before, this is an awesome multi-disciplinary learning experience
+* If you've never done this sort of stuff before, this is an awesome multi-disciplinary learning experience.
 * You can have a keyboard 100% tailored to your physical needs, as well as a keyboard that can do whatever you can program it to.

 The reasons why you shouldn't:
 * Much more expensive than getting a pre-built.
 If you make a mistake in the board, you'll potentially have a bunch of useless boards.
-* Takes a lot of time to make (took me about 2 months, but to be fair I was cloning a board).
+* Takes a lot of time to make (took me about 2 months, but to be fair I was cloning a board which takes an extra degree of care).
 Requires electronics, programming, and potentially soldering experience.
 It will also require you to have the tools to do this stuff to begin with.

 How much you weigh these pros and cons depends on you.
 For me, the learning experience far outweighed the cons.
 Honestly, it's kinda bewildering that you can, as a hobbyist, make affordable printed circuit boards in your spare time for fun.
 A few years ago I couldn't even dream of such a possibility.

 Regarding my keyboard, there are some things that need tweaking:
 * The swapped USB data lines.
-This is a big issue, so I have published a rev 2 board that fixes this problem, as well as production files
+This is a big issue, so I have published a rev 2 board that fixes this problem, as well as production files for this revision.
 * The numpad on my final PCB is actually shifted to the left by a few tenths of a millimeter, which meant that the key switches are *very subtly* tilted because they didn't fit properly.
 This has also been corrected in the rev 2 board and the published SVGs.
 * I would like to make some modifications to the firmware, but I'll leave that as an exercise for later since they're all related to OpenRGB:
     * OpenRGB's direct mode purposefully ignores the `max_brightness` setting.
 I want to add a limiter for this in the firmware, although give users the choice to disable it if they want to "overclock" the LEDs but risk killing the fuse or something else.